Bors: Sir Bors de Ganis

+A medieval illustration of Bors choosing to save the maiden rather than his brother Lionel.

-Sir Bors is always portrayed as one of the Round Table's finest, but his real glory comes on the Grail Quest, where he proves himself worthy enough to witness the Grail's mysteries alongside Galahad and Percival.
-Several episodes display his virtuous character; in one, a lady approaches Bors vowing to commit suicide unless he sleeps with her.
+Sir Bors is always portrayed as one of the finest members of the Round Table, but his real glory comes on the Grail Quest, where he proves himself worthy enough to witness the Grail's mysteries alongside Galahad and Perceval.
+Several episodes display his virtuous character.
+In one of these, a lady approaches Bors vowing to commit suicide unless he sleeps with her.
 He refuses to break his vow of celibacy; the lady and her maidens threaten to throw themselves off the castle battlements.
 As the ladies jump off, they reveal themselves to be demons set on deceiving him by playing to his sense of compassion.
 In another, Bors faces a dilemma where he must choose between rescuing his brother Lionel, being whipped with thorns by villains in one direction, and saving a young girl who has been abducted by a rogue knight in the other.
 Bors chooses to help the maiden, but prays for his brother's safety.
 Lionel escapes his tormentors and tries to murder Bors, and Bors does not defend himself, refusing to raise a weapon against his kinsman.
 Fellow Knight of the Round Table Calogrenant and a hermit try to intervene, but Lionel slays them both when they get in the way.
 Before he can kill his brother, however, God strikes him down with an immobilising column of fire.
-Bors, Galahad, and Percival go on to achieve the Holy Grail and accompany it to Sarras, a mystical island in the Holy Land, where then Galahad and Percival pass away while there.
+Bors, Galahad, and Perceval achieve the Holy Grail and accompany it to Sarras, a mystical island in the Holy Land, where Galahad and Perceval eventually pass away.
 Bors is the only one to return, and the text of the Vulgate Queste is presented as a purported written record of Bors telling the full story of the quest back in Camelot.
 His role as both the hero and narrator of the story mirrors that of Merlin in an earlier part of the Vulgate Cycle.
 At the end of the entire Vulgate Cycle, Bors further ultimately emerges as a successor to Arthur, ruling after the King's (assumed) death.
 Both there and in the Post-Vulgate Cycle, Mordred's elder son mortally wounds Lionel.
 Bors kills him with one blow, avenging his brother.